C. difficile–induced colitis usually occurs after taking antibiotics.

 Sometimes sigmoidoscopy or colonoscopy

 Doctors suspect C. difficile–induced colitis in anyone who develops diarrhea within 2 months of using an antibiotic or within 72 hours of being admitted to a hospital.

-The diagnosis is confirmed by using several types of stool tests.
+The diagnosis is confirmed by using stool tests.
 Doctors do tests to detect toxins produced by C. difficile as well as a certain enzyme released by the bacteria.
 Doctors also do tests such as the polymerase chain reaction (PCR) technique Polymerase chain reaction (PCR) Genetic diagnostic technologies are scientific methods that are used to understand and evaluate an organism's genes.
 (See also Genes and Chromosomes.)
 Genes are segments of deoxyribonucleic... read more to detect the presence of the bacteria's genetic material (DNA).

 Treatment of C. diff Colitis

 Stopping use of the antibiotics causing the colitis

 For recurrences, antibiotics

 For frequent recurrences, sometimes a fecal (stool) transplant

 If a person with C. difficile–induced colitis has diarrhea while taking an antibiotic, the antibiotic is stopped immediately unless it is essential.
 After stopping the antibiotic, symptoms usually stop within 10 to 12 days.
 If the symptoms are severe or persist, people are usually given an antibiotic that is effective against C. difficile.